Frequently Asked Questions

 How do I accept my financial aid offer?
 When will I receive my financial aid refund check?

-Disbursement is the process of having financial aid {federal grants and student loans (Title IV funds) and state grants} applied to your balance due.
-Financial aid is calculated at the Date of Record (DOR) or census date and then disbursed into the student's account.
-The DOR is 14 days after the start of the student's term.
-A financial aid refund check is the difference between a student's grants and scholarships minus any tuition, books, or other charges on the student's account.
-If the student has a credit balance due to the disbursement of the Title IV funds, a refund is mailed to the student within 14 days.
-Checks are mailed on Fridays beginning the week of DOR each term.
+A financial aid refund check may be issued for the difference between a student's grants, scholarships, loans, and other sources of aid minus any tuition, books, or other charges on the student's account.
+If the student has a credit balance, a refund is mailed to the student within 14 days.
+Checks are mailed on Fridays beginning the week after DOR each term.

 Student loans are disbursed in two increments with the first half 30 days after the start of the term and the second half at the mid-point of the term.

 If students have not submitted all paperwork requested (i.e. verification forms) by these dates, their funds will be disbursed into their Nicolet College account after they are eligible for funding and refunds mailed within 14 days.
+All documents must be received and approved by the Nicolet College Financial Aid Office by the last day of the term.

 Will financial aid pay for my books?